pubgrub-rs/guide/src/limitations/prerelease_versions.md

 ## Multi-dimensional ranges

-Building on top of the `Ranges` API, we could implement a custom `VersionSet` of multi-dimensional ranges:
+Building on top of the `Ranges` API, we can implement a custom `VersionSet` of multi-dimensional ranges:

 ```rust